Jennie0205/ENN_electronics_Julia_test/README.md

-# The uploaded ipynb file includes
+# The uploaded ipynb file includes the following two functions and test codes
+     Please refer to the uploaded ipynb file in this github for the complete function and test codes.
+The readme file has brief description about the main function.

 ## 1. Fibonacci number calcularion function

      function fibonacci_num(n)